taskcluster/taskcluster-docs/auth/authorized-scopes/index.md

 }
 ```

-Then Alice will base64 encode the JSON object above and include as the `ext`
-attribute in Hawk.
-When the server receives the request from Alice it will
-first validate that Alice have all the scopes specified in `authorizedScopes`,
-and then use the restricted set of scopes `scopeA` and `scopeC` to evaluate
-if the request is authorized.

 This technique is used in the task-graph scheduler to ensure that tasks created
 are only created with the set of scopes that the task-graph has.
-Similarly it's
-used in the docker-workers authentication proxy, to only authorize requests with
-the set of scopes that the current task has available.

 **Note** the way hawk works, the `ext` property is covered by the HMAC
 signature.
 So it's not possible to modify this property on-the-fly.